tinker495/Xtructure/README.md

 from xtructure import numpy as xnp  # Recommended import method

-# Define a custom data structure using xtructure_data
+# Define a custom data structure using xtructure_dataclass
 @xtructure_dataclass
 class MyDataValue:
     a: FieldDescriptor[jnp.uint8]